Sharwagaurav8/library-management-system-python/README.md

 # 🎯 Purpose

 This project was created as part of my Python learning journey to strengthen programming fundamentals by building a real-world console application.
-It serves as a foundation for implementing more advanced features such as persistent storage, databases, and object-oriented design.
+It serves as a foundation for implementing more advanced features such as persistent storage, databases, and object-oriented programming.

 # 🤝 Contributions